 Dominex Eggplant - A unique find indeed, this eggplant-based veggie burger fits a niche.
 Unfortunately, that first wholesome ingredient is followed by soy protein isolate and “all-natural” additives.

 Dr. Praeger’s (gluten-free option) – Pushing to become the new veggie burger leader, Dr. Praeger’s entire patty product line (9 varieties in all) is dairy-free.
 However, a couple do contain egg whites.
-The following is a round-up of their vegan burgers: Asian, Bombay Curry, California, Gluten-Free California, Italian, Tex Mex, and Thai.
+The following is a round-up of their vegan burgers: Asian, Bombay Curry, California, Gluten-Free California, Italian, Kale, Tex Mex, and Thai.
 I like that their ingredients are all straight-forward, and they are working toward non-GMO verification (a representative said they do currently source non-GMO ingredients for their burgers).
+See my review here.

 EcoVegan – Specializing in faux meat, EcoVegan makes Zen Patties that focus on lots of soy and wheat proteins and binders.
 The ingredients don’t sound appealing to me, but they probably yield burgers that are closer to the “real deal” in texture.

 Gardein – This is another vegan “meat” specialist, offering a full-range of alternatives made with wheat gluten and non-GMO soy.
 Their Beefless Burgers are available both frozen and refrigerated and in a slider size.

 *Gardenburger – I’ve got a soft spot for my first veggie burger love.
 They make two vegan varieties: Veggie Medley and Black Bean Chipotle.
 Note that their other veggie burger varieties do contain dairy and are made on the same equipment (certified kosher-dairy).